-1. Subcommittee Purpose and Council Approval
+2. Subcommittee Purpose and Council Approval

-Periodically, a board or commission may establish a subordinate limited-term subcommittee to advise and make recommendations to the board or commission, to perform additional research on, or to gather public input for a particular project or specific topic in the area of responsibility of the board or commission.
-To create sub-committees or task forces that will include members not currently serving on the board or commission, approval of the Department Director and County Council must be obtained prior to creation.
+Periodically, a B&C may recommend Council establish a subordinate subcommittee to advise and make recommendations to the B&C, to perform additional research on, or to gather public input for a particular project or specific topic in the area of responsibility of the B&C. To create subcommittees that may include members not currently serving on the B&C, approval of the Department Director and County Council must be obtained prior to creation.

-2. Subcommittee Creation.
+3. Subcommittee Creation.

-The motion creating a subcommittee must, at a minimum, set forth the following:
+The motion seeking to create a subcommittee must approve a recommended charter for consideration by the County Council that, at a minimum, sets forth the following:

 - a.
 The name of the subcommittee

 - b.
 The purpose of the subcommittee

 - c.
 The deliverable or product, if any, to be presented upon completion of the purpose

 - d.
 The number of members

 - e.
 The term of each of the members

 - f.
 To whom the subcommittee reports

 - g.
 The staff support and resources expected to be provided

-- h.
+h.
 The termination date ("Sunset Clause") for the subcommittee